Danielle Taylor (musician): 2005–08: Career beginnings

-Taylor floundered, working the occasional odd job until she connected with an employee at Silver Star Mercedes-Benz who helped her secure employment in their internet department.
+Taylor floundered, working the occasional odd job until she connected with an employee at Silver Star Mercedes-Benz, who helped her secure employment in their internet department.
 It was in this unassuming job that Taylor would again find her passion for music.
 She began to lament about her desire to get back into it, only this time, as a singer.
 A co-worker knew a producer named Dennis Weber who agreed to meet with Taylor and chat about the music business and her possible place in it.
 Following this meeting, she decided to take up a new instrument and try her hand at songwriting.

-She put a wanted ad on Craigslist and soon after was the owner of a 1901 Cable Company grand upright that she named Ella.
+She put a wanted advertisement on Craigslist and soon after was the owner of a 1901 Cable Company grand upright that she named Ella.
 Using the knowledge gained from her schooling as a clarinetist, Taylor taught herself the basics of piano, practicing for hours on end.
 Eventually, the loud sounds emanating from her thin apartment walls led her to an all too familiar homeless state.
 With her new piano in storage, along with the rest of her belongings, Taylor became more determined than ever to make something of herself.
 She continuously spoke of her passion for music, trying to connect with anyone who would listen.

-In 2008 another co-worker put her in touch with the Senior Vice President of Sony/ATV Music Publishing, Kathleen Carey.
+In 2008, another co-worker put her in touch with the Senior Vice President of Sony/ATV Music Publishing, Kathleen Carey.
 Carey listened to Taylor's early demo and provided advice, encouragement and feedback.
 This encounter motivated Taylor to start performing her material in venues throughout both Ventura and Los Angeles counties.
 She performed at all the hotspots, joined ASCAP and attended their regular songwriter-mixers where she learned about TAXI.

 2011–13: Don't Turn on the Light

 In 2011, Taylor met Chris Jay and Aaron Goldberg of the band, Army of Freshmen who agreed to produce her debut release, Don't Turn on the Light.
-In late 2012 Taylor performed for her first national audience as she opened for Grammy winner, Jonny Lang.
+In late 2012, Taylor performed for her first national audience as she opened for Jonny Lang.
 She then became a TAXI member, attended the yearly convention and met former Senior Vice President of Epic Records, Don Grierson who agreed to mentor her.

 As she worked with Grierson to hone her songwriting skills, she continued to serve as direct support to several established artists.

-To date she's opened for:

-Aaron Carter, Ari Hest, Colby O'Donis, David Cassidy, Dick Dale, John Ondrasik, Howie Day, Leon Russell, Lisa Loeb, Marc Broussard, Marc Cohn, Steve Tyrell, Wilson Phillips, Striking Matches, Jonny Lang, Kate Voegele, Tyler Hilton and Crystal Bowersox.
+To date she has opened for: Aaron Carter, Ari Hest, Colby O'Donis, David Cassidy, Dick Dale, John Ondrasik, Howie Day, Leon Russell, Lisa Loeb, Marc Broussard, Marc Cohn, Steve Tyrell, Wilson Phillips, Striking Matches, Jonny Lang, Kate Voegele, Tyler Hilton and Crystal Bowersox.

 2014–15: The Chase

-In late 2014, Taylor connected with Grammy award-winning engineer and producer, Erich Talaba who would produce her second EP, The Chase.
+In late 2014, Taylor connected with Grammy award-winning engineer and producer, Erich Talaba who produced her second EP, The Chase.
 Prior to its completion, Taylor caught the attention of SonyRED representative Garrett Clark.
-She signed a distribution deal in the fall of 2014, released Fearless, the first single off her record on December 31 and released the full EP on March 31, 2015.
+She signed a distribution deal in late 2014, released "Fearless", the first single off her record on December 31 and released the full EP on March 31, 2015.